-These regulations set forth mandatory energy standards for new development and requires adoption of an "energy budget."
+These regulations set forth mandatory energy standards for new development, building additions, and alterations to a building's envelope or systems. and requires adoption of an "energy budget."
 In turn, the home building industry must comply with these standards while localities are responsible for enforcing the energy conservation regulations.
 Buildings designed and constructed to optimize energy efficiency can result in lower energy costs to homeowners and renters.
+These energy standards establish requirements for insulation, water and space heaters, lighting systems, doors and windows, solar energy systems, and other building features.